2021 Jabalia accident

 On 10 May 2021, during the 2021 Israel–Palestine crisis, a rocket fired by Hamas towards Israel misfired and fell inside the Gaza Strip city of Jabalia, killing seven people.

-Hamas authorities said that they had launched the rocket around 6 PM from the Sheikh Radwan neighborhood of Gaza City.
+Hamas authorities said that they had launched the rocket around 6 pm from the Sheikh Radwan neighborhood of Gaza City.

-According to Human Rights Watch the rocket had accidentally hit a shop on Martyr Salah Dardona Street near the Al-Omari mosque.
+According to Human Rights Watch (HRW), the rocket had accidentally hit a shop on Martyr Salah Dardona Street near the Al-Omari mosque.
 Seven people were killed, including a four-year-old and a teenager.
 15 people were reportedly injured, including five children.

-Human Rights Watch said that witnesses had told them the rockets appeared to be unguided BM-21 Grads.
-HRW described the use of such missiles as a war crime.
+HRW said that witnesses had told them the rockets appeared to be unguided BM-21 Grads; HRW described the use of such missiles as a war crime.